-The exhaust gas aftertreatment requires a reducing agent known as Diesel Exhaust Fluid (DEF) in order to function correctly.
-Filling up the DEF tank is usually part of the service scope.
-DEF consumption depends on operational and driving conditions and it is not necessary to wait until the next scheduled service to replenish the fluid.
-Fluid should be added regularly to the DEF supply reservoir during vehicle operation or, at the latest, after receiving the first warning message via the on-board computer.
+To function properly, exhaust gas aftertreatment must be operated with Diesel Exhaust Fluid (DEF) reducing agent .
+The DEF range is dependent on operating and driving conditions.
+Therefore, add to the DEF supply tank regularly during vehicle operation or, at the latest, after receiving the first warning message via the on-board computer.